hyundai-robotics/doc-hrscript/6-external-comm/2-http_cli/README.md

 ﻿# 6.2 http_cli Module: HTTP Client

-Using the general-purpose Ethernet port of the Hi6 controller, it is possible to access remote web services and consume HTTP services.
+Using the general-purpose Ethernet port of the ${cont_model} controller, it is possible to access remote web services and consume HTTP services.
 To use this feature, import the `http_cli` module and create an `HttpCli` object as shown below.

 ```python